 Web-based project management programs are accessible through a software-as-a-service (SaaS) subscription from any internet-connected web browser.
 These online platforms cater to businesses of all sizes across industries.
 Users in various locations can access the tool from different devices such as desktops, tablets, and smartphones to get up-to-date project status and information from a central database.

 Today’s online project management software has a rich set of features that can compete with enterprise systems.
 Many of these apps provide several methods to visualize project tasks and goal progress, collaborate with coworkers, automate workflows, share files, message team members, and integrate with email.

 By expanding their feature sets, online management software also fall into the categories of collaboration software or business process management software.
 Examples of online project management solutions include Zoho Projects, Microsoft Project, and Basecamp.

 On-premise project management programs reside on the company’s own server.
 The server will be inside the company’s data center and managed by its IT employees.
 Companies often purchase a single on-premise license and may have to purchase additional upgrades or updates.
 Companies prefer on-premise project software due to concerns about as well as long-term costs.

-When the company runs the software on their private servers, they have full control over the data storage and security protocols to protect that data.
+When the company runs the software on its private servers, they have full control over the data storage and security protocols to protect that data.
 Enterprises with 50, 100, or more users can save from monthly subscription costs if they purchase one-time license fees used in on-premise project management programs.
 They also have control over when to schedule software updates to make preparations and not experience any downtime due to an automatic product update inherent in SaaS systems.

 Integrated vs Best-of-Breed Software